Bus, Boat, Gondola, there’s lots of ways to get around at Walt Disney World. Here’s our detailed guide.

 - Port Orleans Riverside

 Shades of Green operates a small fleet of buses which run throughout the day to limited locations on WDW property.

-Shades of Green runs 4 bus lines to:
+Shades of Green currently offers bus service to:

-- Transportation and Ticket Center (for Magic Kingdom and Epcot) Picks up every 20 Minutes
+- The Transportation and Ticket Center for: The Magic Kingdom and Epcot

 Here are some bus etiquette tips:

 - All buses board walk on guests through the front door only.
 The rear doors are only used for loading scooters and wheelchairs

 - You may exit through the front and rear doors.